UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.0.building.UE4.Editor.md

 #### The Editor's Launcher

-there is (yet) one more way to test your project.  artists and designers generally like to use this option when testing their work.
+there is (yet) another way to test your project.  artists and designers generally like to use this option when testing their work.

 - from the Editor's **Main Tool Bar**